Sir David Baird, 1st Baronet: Popular culture

-Baird appears as a character in the Richard Sharpe series of novels, focusing on his role in the 1799 Mysore campaign, and the 1807 expedition to Copenhagen.
+Baird appears as a character in the Sharpe series of novels, focusing on his role in the 1799 Mysore campaign, and the 1807 expedition to Copenhagen.
 Baird is shown as hearty, bluff likeable man, and is friendly towards Sharpe.
 He is described as being able to move within the high society.
 Though an officer, he was considered to be fearless, he could outswear any sergeant and was as tough as an enlisted man.
 Though a high-ranking officer, he led from the front with the men.

 Baird also appears as a commanding General in the naval fiction book The Only Victor by Alexander Kent.
 This is set just before Baird's successful campaign to capture Cape Town of which he eventually became the Governor.

 Baird's role in the capture of Cape Town is described in some detail by Julian Stockwin in his novel Conquest, published in 2011, as is Baird's role in the attack on Buenos Aires in Stockwin's book Betrayal, released in 2012.

 Baird is one of several 17th and 18th century generals, used as computer opponent identities in many computer adaptations of the board game Risk.

 Baird also appears by reference in the opening pages of the novel The Moonstone, by Wilkie Collins.